FraterD3V/FraterD3V/README.md

 ## 🚀 About Me
+Full-Stack developer with experience in the production of systems using JavaScript and its frameworks, Node.js and PostgreSQL.

-My professional life began in 2014 when I took my first Hardware course and took the initiative to put my knowledge into practice by performing Hardware Maintenance and DoS Configuration.
-After my admission to the Computer Science degree and after a few courses and workshops, I returned my career to Full-Stack Development.
+My professional life began in 2014, when I took my first course in Hardware and activated the initiative to put my acquired knowledge into practice, maintaining Hardware and DoS Configuration.
+After my entry into Development in 2 of Computer Science and after some extension courses, I returned my career to Full-ack.

-I seek the best of myself every day and improve my potential every moment!
+I always seek the best of myself and try to improve my potential with each passing day!

 ## 🛠 Tech Stack